CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 - Locality of reference - Consecutive tiles are near to each other in 3D space.
 - Better Compression - Locality of reference leads to better compression of availability bitstreams.

-For more detailed information about working with Morton indices and availability bitstreams, see [Appendix A: Availability Indexing](#appendix-a-availability-indexing)
+For more detailed information about working with Morton indices and availability bitstreams, see [Appendix A: Availability Indexing](#appendix-a-availability-indexing).

 ### Tile Availability